Master Qi and the Monkey King

 Imagesshow all 9 images

-Details: in production, expected release date: 2011, Director: Alan Govenar, Editor: Alan Hatchett Original Music: Daniel Cicourel Hanley, Translation: Daniel Youd
+Details: 2012, 81 minutes, Director: Alan Govenar, Cinematographer: Didier Dorant, Editor: Alan Hatchett, Original Music: Daniel Cicourel Hanley,

 The film explores the reasons why Ms. Qi, her husband and a whole troupe of Chinese Opera performers have moved to the United States to transplant their artform to a foreign culture.